 For certain types of scan, the date may be very important to ensure the best measurements.
 Please be patient with the staff making the appointment.

 If you are in the first 14 weeks of your pregnancy, you may be asked to have a full bladder for your scan.
 This allows the water in the bladder to be used as a clear "viewing window" so the baby can be seen.
 After 14 weeks, having a full bladder when you come for your appointment is not necessary.

 How long will it take?

 On average an ultrasound scan takes between 10 and 30 minutes.
 Factors that determine the length of the scan are the position of the baby in the uterus, how much fluid is present around the baby, how full the bladder is, the reason for the scan, or whether an endovaginal scan is required.

 The scan will be performed by either the Sonographer (skilled technician in ultrasound) or a Doctor who specialises in X-rays and ultrasound (Radiologist).

 The ultrasound is not painful; although you may be uncomfortable if you need a full bladder.
 If you become too uncomfortable, please tell the reception staff; or if this happens during your scan, tell the Sonographer or Radiologist.

 Are family or friends welcome?

 Yes, but the ultrasound room will only accommodate a small number of people.
-If you would like to show your scan to others, you may wish to purchase a video/DVD recording of your scan to have at home
+If you would like to show your scan to others, you may wish to purchase a CD or USB recording of your scan to take home.